clayton14/scene-2-uwmf/doc/Reference.md

 - **Skill 1:** Whether or not this thing will be created on the easiest difficulty (“Can I play, Daddy?” in Wolf 3D).
+- **Skill 2:** Whether or not this thing will be created on the easy-medium difficulty (“Don’t hurt me.” in Wolf 3D).

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering